 Funny Peculiar – was a guided tour of Brighton celebrating eccentric characters and the nature of eccentricity itself.
 We later worked with Time Wont Wait to develop the project, creating bespoke versions of the show across the country, with opportunities for people to take part.
 This was funded by a Strategic Touring grant from Arts Council England.

 In August 2016 the company moved to Bideford in Torridge, North Devon.
 Ivan Fabrega stood down and Kim Tilbrook became a new Director.

 From May to September 2019, we launched Stepping Out – a programme of work that celebrated the Estuary of the Taw/Torridge Rivers, with three strands of work: creative walks, strolling performance and sound.
 Fiona Fraser Smith joined as Co-Director.

 In August 2019 we were commissioned by Green Carpet to create Whistlers – a piece of performance that investigates the confluence of birdsong, whistling and listening.
-This will take place in 4 locations across France, Belgium and UK.
+The show will be developed in the Spring/Summer of 2020, in 4 locations across France, Belgium and UK.